Giant San Marzano Tomato ‘Redorta’ Seeds Heirloom Sauce Tomato Franchi Seeds

 In stock

-Giant San Marzano ‘Redorta’ is a magnificent heirloom tomato from Bergamo, Italy, named after Mount Redorta in the hills above the city where Franchi Sementi has been based since 1783.
-This is the larger, meatier cousin of the classic San Marzano, with fruits reaching an impressive 350g.
-Dense flesh, very few seeds, and low water content make it the ultimate cooking tomato for Irish gardeners who want real homemade passata.
+Redorta is the giant San Marzano.
+Named after Mount Redorta in the hills above Bergamo, where Franchi Sementi has been based since 1783.
+The fruits reach 350g.
+Dense flesh, very few seeds, low water content.
+This is the tomato you want if you are making real passata.

 ðŸŒą Sowing: February to April (indoors)